 I have hated our powder room since the first time I saw it back when we toured this house in 2009.
 Ok, ‘hate’ is a strong word, so let’s say I have ‘strongly disliked it’.
 ‘Powder room’ is also a strong word.
 We call it the downstairs bathroom because we’re not fancy, and neither is it.

 What’s so bad about this downstairs bathroom?
-The wallpaper is (was!) hideous, the mirror is too big for the space, the sink is a seashell (just like the sinks in the other two bathrooms), the ugly linoleum floor has weird marks and stains on it, and here’s the big one: the pantry is inside it.
+The ceiling isn’t all the same shade of white, the wallpaper is (was!) hideous, the mirror is too big for the space, the sink is a seashell (just like the sinks in the other two bathrooms), the ugly linoleum floor has weird marks and stains on it, and here’s the big one: the pantry is inside it.

 You read that right.
 Back in 1989, the builder apparently realized at the last minute that he hadn’t given future owners of this house a pantry and decided to throw it into the spare space under the stairs with its only entry in the powder room.
 Genius.